chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 >
 > But now its become apparent that WordPress Foundation is not.

-Yes, this episode reveals much about the importance of governance in Open Source.
-Even more than that, however, it reveals the importance of _leadership_.
+Yes, this episode reveals much about the importance of good governance in Open Source.
+Along with that, it reveals the importance of good _leadership_.

 ## Matt Mullenweg Is a Tragic Tyrant